 Coach St. Martin is frequently sought after for speaking engagements in motivation, goal setting, and overcoming adversity.
 He has spoken at businesses, colleges, and universities, and high schools, as well as various camps.
 Articles and shows of his story of overcoming adversity have been written in the Boston Globe, Worcester T&G and various other publications as well as TV stations like NESN .
 Coach St. Martin has won numerous awards as both a player and a coach.
 Scouts, agents, and coaches in the professional, collegiate, and high school ranks ask him to evaluate talent.
 Players often ask to train with him, he also works with people for nutrition programs and health-related goals, in addition to, working with students to increase their learning potential.

-Coach St. Martin currently resides with his wife in Norwood and teaches Special Education at Thurston Middle School in Westwood.
+Coach St. Martin currently resides with his family in Norwood and teaches Special Education at Thurston Middle School in Westwood.